noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 }
 // create a virtual thread for a blocking expression
 // ^ generally interacting with storage, waiting for a response from a remote call, etc.
+// ^ generally never use a blocking expression
 Future {
   concurrent.blocking {
     Thread.sleep(10_000)